Jiajun-Fan/go_util/README.md

 ```go
 func (rd *LexReader) AcceptBytes(n int) (err error)
 ```
-Accept moves forward the read point for next n bytesj If there is not enough bytes to accept, it returns ErrLexBufferUnderFlow, and nothing changes.
+Accept moves forward the read point for next n bytes.
+If there is not enough bytes to accept, it returns ErrLexBufferUnderFlow, and nothing changes.

 #### func (*LexReader) ReadRune